DamienLegros/DamienLegros/index.md

 ## My Projects :paperclip:

+* **Small Data Analysis for Integrative Microbiome and Metabolomics** - [**omicsanalysis**](https://github.com/DamienLegros/omicsanalysis)

+    - Study on different compartments of diet behavior and human omics layers of data

 Working on it atm!

 ## Contact Me! :mailbox:

-If you are interested by my profile or if you have some questions on my projects, do not hesitate to contact me on [Twitter](https://x.com/LegrosDami32276)! :grin:
+If you are interested by my profile or if you have some questions on my projects, do not hesitate to contact me! :grin: